Q: What do I do if I’m asked an out of the ordinary question about transcripts?

 Electronic vs Hard Copies

 During this COVID era, the transcript options are simple: Electronic transcripts with linked exhibits, if applicable.
 Know that when our clients receive an electronic transcript, they can easily print full and mini hard copy transcripts.
-During non-COVID times, we can provide them with those hard copies, in addition to being able to provide the sealed transcript in states that require those.
-Some clients prefer to receive their hard copy transcripts mini only or unbound.
+During non-Covid times, our standard is still digital delivery on all orders, however, we will make an exception if a hard copy is requested.
 Be sure to relay any special requests to the reporting firm that will be producing the transcripts.

 Confidential and Attorneys’ Eyes Only transcripts can sometimes be tricky.
 It’s easiest when the entire transcript is deemed as Confidential or Attorneys’ Eyes Only.
 However, should they only want certain testimony throughout the proceeding marked Confidential or Attorneys Eyes only, it is crucial you have the correct start and stop portion(s) delineated, and that all parties are in agreement with those portion(s) being delineated as such.

 Most court reporting firms will have a policy regarding excerpts of transcripts.
-While excerpts may seem like a reasonable request, it may take hours for the reporter to find the precise area the client is searching for, additionally the testimony will be out of context.
-Our office policy is you can have an entire day, an a.m. session, or a p.m. session.
-Otherwise, no excerpts are produced.
+While excerpts may seem like a reasonable request, it may take hours for the reporter to find the precise area the client is searching for, additionally, the testimony will be out of context.
+It is best to check with your local office for excerpt requests.

 It’s also important that the reporter ascertain when the client(s) need their transcript(s).
 Standard delivery time is ten business days.
 Be sure to inform a client that rush/expedite fees may apply if they need it sooner than that ten-day delivery.
 It is also important to note any additional e-mail addresses that the client(s) would like the transcript(s) e-mailed to, such as a paralegal/legal assistant or co-counsel.